ahmedselim1234/simple-E-commerce-app/README.md

-this app is simple version of E-commerce-app that i will di
+this app is simple version of E-commerce-app that i will do